ShenzhenYAO/sas_make_docx_xlsx/README.md

 read and convert to steps in a word docx automatically.

-Second, it remains unknown how to output to the same xml from multiple tables. should user create multiple xmlmap files? if so, when exporting data to the same xml file, would it be overwritten each time using a different xmlmap
+Second, it remains unknown how to output to the same xml from multiple tables.
+- Should user create multiple xmlmap files?
+- If so, when exporting data to the same xml file, would it be overwritten each time using a different ?
+- ...

 Third, the SAS method of adding an xml file into a docx has problems.
 It just cannot make it right (perhaps adding unidentifiable strange characters when reading data into a zip).

-In summary, this project is to show that editing a docx file by SAS is possible.
-However, it is not recommended.
+In summary, this project shows that editing a docx file by SAS is possible but not recommended.
-A better way is to use the js tool in sas_egp_v8tov7.
-That one is initially for converting epg files from v8 to v7, but it also provide tools to read comments (for description of research steps) from a SAS code file, and save as research steps into a docx file
+A better way is to use the js tool in the project __sas_egp_v8tov7__.
+That project is initially for converting epg files from v8 to v7.
+However, it as well provides tools to read comments (for description of research steps) from a SAS code file, and save as research steps into a docx file.